abhijeetsharma200/OpenCV-Wiki/Huawei-CANN-Backend.md

 ## OpenCV Zoo benchmark

 We tested PP-ResNet50, MobileNetV1 and YOLOX from [OpenCV Zoo](https://github.com/opencv/opencv_zoo) and the CANN backend is able to make a speedup up to 22X!
-Free free to more models.
+Free free to try more models on the CANN backend.

 | Model       | CANN backend | CPU Backend |
 | ----------- | ------------ | ----------- |